 Born Jenay Imerald Brown in Oakland, California.
 Imerald Brown is a multifaceted and complex artist.
 Her lyricism is a reflection of past life experiences and current themes of societal struggle.
 Imerald Brown started off writing poetry, then melodic songs.
 Eventually, Imerald Brown created raps.
 Imerald Brown doesn't settle for one outlet of creating.
-Even writing a book, skits, and monologues.
-Imerald Brown has traveled to follow her dreams embarking on a journey through Los Angeles which sparked inspiration for material in her book.
+Even writing a self-help book, a published collection of poetry, skits, and monologues.
+Imerald Brown has traveled to follow her dreams embarking on a journey through Los Angeles which sparked inspiration for material in her first book.

 Imerald Brown has performed at various venues like San Francisco's historic The Fillmore, Yerba Buena Center for the Arts Theater, Sweet's Ballroom, La Pena Cultural Center, New Parkway Theater, Starline Social Club, Qulture Collective, Eastside Arts Alliance, Red Victorian, CSU Stanislaus, UC Davis, and Berkeley's Juneteenth Festival, among others.